 OFFICIAL STATE SECURITY COMMISSIONED OFFICER COURSE

-NOTICE: In Texas, it is a crime to perform any security-related work without a license; it doesn’t matter if you or your employer don’t use the term “security,” if you act in the capacity of a security officer (i.e. courtesy officer, event staff, bouncer, etc), you are committing a crime – See section at the bottom of the page.
+NOTICE: In Texas, it is a crime to perform any security-related work without a license; it doesn’t matter if you or your employer don’t use the term “security,” if you act in the capacity of a security officer (i.e. courtesy officer, event staff, bouncer, etc.), you are committing a crime – See section at the bottom of the page.

 DPS will require proof of a Level-2 Non-Commission training class in order to process your Level-3 Commission license.
 If you need the Level- 2 Non-Commission class also, please sign up for both.
 We provide a FREE Lv-2 class if also taking the Lv-3 course.

 Note: You do not have to be employed prior to taking this class